Tampa BUI Lawyer

 Boating Under the Influence Defense in FL

-An experienced criminal defense attorney can help make your life easier when fighting your BUI charge.
+An experienced Tampa criminal defense attorney can help make your life easier when fighting your BUI charge.
 Jeff Marshall has experience defending numerous clients in criminal defense, DUI, and drug possession cases.
 In many instances, he was able to recover a not-guilty verdict or reduce a potential felony to a misdemeanor to avoid excessive repercussions.
 Let the attorneys at Jeff Marshall Law provide a strategic plan to help with your case.

 What Is Boating Under the Influence?